-Since our inception in 2012, we have funded our operations primarily through the issuance of common and preferred stock, issuance of pre-funded warrants to purchase common stock and upfront fees from the Bayer License Agreement.
+Since our inception in 2012, we have funded our operations primarily through the issuance of common and preferred stock, issuance of pre-funded warrants to purchase common stock and upfront fees from the Bayer License Agreement and the Pierre Fabre Commercialization Agreement.

-In February 2020, we entered into a sales agreement (the 2020 ATM Facility) withCowen and Company, LLC (Cowen), which provides for the sale, in our sole discretion, of shares of our common stock having an aggregate offering price of up to \$100.0 million through Cowen, as our sales agent.
+In February 2020, we entered into a sales agreement (the 2020 ATM Facility) with Cowen and Company, LLC (Cowen), which provides for the sale, in our sole discretion, of shares of our common stock having an aggregate offering price of up to \$100.0 million through Cowen, as our sales agent.
 The issuance and sale of these shares by us pursuant to the 2020 ATM Facility are deemed "at the market" offerings and are registered under the Securities Act of 1933, as amended (the Securities Act), and are registered under the Securities Act.
 We pay a commission of up to 3.0% of gross sales proceeds of any common stock sold under the 2020 ATM Facility.